 Stephanie DeGooyer (Willamette University)

-Andrew Franta (U of Utah) should be added
+Andrew Franta (University of Utah)

 Paul Westover (Brigham Young University)

 Speculative Romanticism, or Wordsworth and Shelley in the Anthropocene